 Contact the Appalachian Studies Academic Program for application instructions.

-Cratis Williams Memorial Fellowship in Appalachian Studies (graduate)
+Cratis D. Williams Memorial Graduate Fellowship in Appalachian Studies Endowment

 Do Unto Others Scholarship in Appalachian Studies (graduate)

-Carl A. Ross Appalachian Studies Memorial Scholarship (graduate or undergraduate)
+Carl A. Ross Scholarship for Appalachian Studies (graduate or undergraduate)

 Anne and Alex Bernhardt Endowed Scholarship in Appalachian Music (graduate concentration or undergraduate minor in Appalachian Music)